duncantl/CRANAnalysis/README.md

 plot(density(sapply(vfiles, length)))
 ```

-So of those packages that have a vignette, 50% have 1.
+So of those packages that have a vignette, 50% have exactly 1.

-Let's look at the extensions:
+Let's look at the extensions in the vignettes directories:
 ```r
 ext = unlist(lapply(vfiles, file_ext))
 dsort(table(ext))
 ```

+Now we'll list all the files and their extension and package.
 ```r
 tmp = lapply(file.path(pkgs, "vignettes"),  list.files, all = TRUE, full = TRUE, no.. = TRUE)
 fi = data.frame(ext = file_ext(unlist(tmp)),